-Midnight Madness is the safe alternative to illegal street racing.
+Midnight Madness offers a safer alternative to illegal street racing.

-It’s safe and legal: Midnight Madness is open to all licensed drivers and any street-legal car or motorcycle.
+It’s safe and legal: All drivers and riders must possess a valid motor vehicle operator’s license and have proof of insurance.
+Midnight Madness is open to any street-legal car or motorcycle that is registered and plated.
 All vehicles must be self-starting and no race cars are allowed.
 All vehicles must pass a safety inspection before being allowed to compete.
 All drivers must present a valid driver’s license at the time of technical inspection.
 Participants 16 and 17 years of age must have a parental consent form completed prior to competition.
 A complete fire and safety crew is on duty at all times during Midnight Madness.

 - ALL DRIVERS AND RIDERS — DRAG RACING AND DRIFTING — MUST WEAR LONG PANTS.
 SHORTS ARE NOT ALLOWED.